Stories That Can Heal The World

 Those are lives experienced in minutes or hours, with lifelong schemas successively activated from our memory archives to help us make sense of the information.
 Existential and moral dilemmas brought to the fore: “What would I do?”

 Stories don’t simply flash before our eyes.
-They bounce through the lattices of our knowledge, giving us front-row seats to a parade of moral and existential what-if scenarios.
+They bounce through the lattices of our knowledge networks, giving us front-row seats to a parade of moral and existential what-if scenarios.

 More than reprocessing facts, the biology of mirror neurons in our brains makes us live those experiences — to the extent that we are familiar with them.
 Through the constructive depths of the mind, the brain reconciles the cognitive dissonance of those alien experiences by reshaping every mental schema fetched to process them.